coolmsg/coolmsg-spec/V1-SPEC.md

 Clunking means to remove itself from the connection and do any cleanup necessary.

-### Type 0xd782cf4b395eca05 (Object created)
+### Type 0xd782cf4b395eca05 (Object ref)

-It is common to request the creation of a new coolmsg object, this message can be used in a reply to signal to the client the id of the new object.
+It is common to request the id of an object, this message can be used in a reply to signal to the client the id of an object.

-This is a [msgpack](https://msgpack.org/index.html) encoded map with 1 field.
+This message is frequently used when a new object is created.

-- Id    uint64 # The object id of the new object.
+This is a [msgpack](https://msgpack.org/index.html) encoded number.

 ### Type 0xd4924862b91c639d (Ok)